Mathematics

 PREPARATION: Successful completion of Enriched Algebra A, Geometry A, Algebra 2A, and Precalculus A

 A brief review of algebra is followed by an intuitive approach to the concept of a limit.
 Also included in the study are the concepts of continuity, differentiation of elementary and transcendental functions, differentials, definite integral, and techniques of integration.
 Applications of both the integral and derivative are stressed.
-[The AB syllabus of the Advanced Placement Examination is satisfied.]
 Additionally, application of calculus concepts is applied to the real world through performance assessments.

 AP STATISTICS: 11, 12 5 credits

-PREPARATION: Successful completion of Functions H, Algebra 2A, Pre-Calculus H or Pre-Calculus
+PREPARATION: Successful completion of AP Calculus BC Part 1, Algebra 2A, Pre-Calculus A or AP Precalculus

 This course provides a pervasive study of the major concepts and tools for collecting, analyzing, interpreting, and drawing conclusions from data.
+Throughout the curriculum students will design, administer, and tabulate results from surveys and experiments where students are required to develop effective statistical communication and written skills.
 Students are exposed to four broad conceptual themes: Exploring Data, Sampling and Experimentation, Anticipating Patterns, and Statistical Inference.
-Students will apply knowledge of numerical and graphical summaries of data, least-squares regression and logarithms, and probability and simulation to solve problems.
-In addition, students will perform a variety of significant tests in order to evaluate hypotheses.
+Students will apply knowledge of numerical and graphical summaries of data, least-squares regression and probability and simulation to solve problems.
+In addition, students will perform a variety of significance tests in order to evaluate hypotheses.
 These tests include sample means, sample proportions, chi-square, and inference for regression.

 MULTIVARIABLE CALCULUS H: 12 5 credits